-2. Start taking friendly bacteria
+Start taking friendly bacteria

 Friendly or ‘good’ bacteria supplements can aid digestion and help counteract the negative effects of bad bacteria in your gut.

 And peppermint oil can help fight IBS symptoms like cramping or bloating – it works by relaxing the muscles of your intestines.
-Try taking capsules before or during meals.
+Try taking capsules before or during meals.29

 Stay well hydrated

 It sounds obvious, but constipation – a major cause of bloating – could be triggered by something as simple as not drinking enough fluids.

 Aim to drink 1.5litres of water a day, and cut down on hydration ‘robbers’ like caffeine, alcohol, and fizzy or sugar drinks.

 Enjoy an Epsom bath

 Fill up on magnesium-rich green leafy veg, beans, and lentils, and try bathing in Epsom salts – your body can absorb the magnesium in the salts through your skin.

-5. Check your hormonal cycle
+Check your hormonal cycle

-This is when you get a peak in progesterone, which tends to slow your digestion down, making everything sluggish.
+This is when you get a peak in progesterone, which tends to slow your digestion down, making everything sluggish.32

-Overcome any hormonal hurdles by staying active – exercise helps stimulate natural contractions in the gut – follow a healthy diet, and drink plenty of fluids.
+Overcome any hormonal hurdles by staying active – exercise helps stimulate natural contractions in the gut – follow a healthy diet and drink plenty of fluids.